-Accounting Standards Update - In October 2023, the Financial Accounting Standards Board issued Accounting Standards Update 2023-06 ("ASU 2023-06"), Disclosure Improvements: Codification Amendments in Response to the SEC's Disclosure Update and Simplification Initiative.
+Accounting Standards Update -In October 2023, the Financial Accounting Standards Board issued Accounting Standards Update 2023-06 ("ASU 2023-06"), Disclosure Improvements: Codification Amendments in Response to the SEC's Disclosure Update and Simplification Initiative.
 ASU 2023-06 addresses changes to clarify or improve disclosure and presentation requirements of a variety of topics.
-The amendments align the requirements in the codification with the SEC's regulations.
 For entities subject to the SEC's existing disclosure requirements and for entities required to file or furnish financial statements with or to the SEC in preparation for the sale of or for purposes of issuing securities that are not subject to contractual restrictions on transfer, the effective date for each amendment will be the date on which the SEC's removal of that related disclosure from Regulation S-X or Regulation S-K becomes effective, with early adoption prohibited.
-For all other entities, the amendments will be effective two years later.
-The amendments in this update should be applied prospectively.
-For all entities, if by June 30, 2027, the SEC has not removed the applicable requirement from Regulation S-X or Regulation S-K, the pending content of the related amendment will be removed from the codification and will not become effective for any entity.
-Management has evaluated the impact of the adoption of this standard and determined there would be no impact to the Company's consolidated financial position or results of operations.
+For all other entities, if by June 30, 2027, the SEC has not removed the applicable requirement from Regulation S-X or Regulation S-

-Accounting Standards Update - In August 2023, the Financial Accounting Standards Board issued Accounting Standards Update 2023-05 ("ASU 2023-05"), Business Combinations - Joint Venture Formations (Subtopic 805-60), Recognition and Initial Measurement.
+Accounting Standards Update -In August 2023, the Financial Accounting Standards Board issued Accounting Standards Update 2023-05 ("ASU 2023-05"), Business Combinations-Joint Venture Formations (Subtopic 805-60), Recognition and Initial Measurement.
 ASU 2023-05 addresses the accounting for contributions made to a joint venture, upon formation, in a joint venture's separate financial statements.
 The objectives of the amendments are to (1) provide decision-useful information to investors and other allocators of capital (collectively, investors) in a joint venture's financial statements and (2) reduce diversity in practice.
 The amendments in ASU 2023-05 are effective prospectively for all joint venture formations with a formation date on or after January 1, 2025.
-Additionally, a joint venture that was formed before January 1, 2025, may elect to apply the amendments retrospectively if it has sufficient information.
-Early adoption is permitted for all entities in any interim or annual period in which financial statements have not yet been issued (or made available for issuance), either prospectively or retrospectively.
 Management has evaluated the impact of the adoption of this standard and determined there would be no impact to the Company's consolidated financial position or results of operations.